-As Muslims begin their new year, I will reflect on what my father said to me when I was just fifteen.
+As Muslims begin their new year on October 3, I will reflect on what my father said to me when I was just fifteen.
 Before I go there, a word of caution on protocol and a bit of background.
 Protocol: I advise that you not greet your Muslim friends with a cheery ‘Happy New Year’.
 Muslims around the world will ring in the new year, not with bells and whistles, but on a solemn note, and tears.
 Background: The Islamic calendar—the Hijra calendar, begins in the month of Muharram, when 1,438 years ago the Prophet Muhammad made his exodus from his homeland city of Mecca, to Medina.
 He and his companions left all they had behind, and escaping persecution, ventured into new territory and started all over.
 But that is not the reason for the tears.
 If anything, it would be a time to celebrate the new beginning and the Prophet’s remarkable success in establishing a Muslim community in the city of Medina.
 So why the tears?
 Because in the sixty-first year of the Hijra year, a terrible tragedy took place.

 At the battle of Karbala in Iraq, Hussain, the Prophet’s grandson, was killed and beheaded by the forces of the caliph of Baghdad.
 Hussain was martyred along with most of his family and companions, including his six-month-old infant son.